You want to meet Jasmin in person?

 And there is one more thing.
 Ever heard about soft skills?
 Well, scientists are not very good in that.
 Its the magic spice why some people are successful and seem to achieve anything they want while others keep trying and trying but things never really work out.
 There are people who find the right words at the right time, who are at the right time at the right place, who know the right people when it matters.
 If you belong to this special club: Congratulations!
 You dont need to attend my classes.

 If you are just one of us, people with dreams but no real clue how to reach them.
 Then I have good news for you.
 You can learn all the skills to become successful.
 There is a strategy behind.
 Only very few people are born with these skills, all others have learned them.
 And there are a lot of really successful people out there.
 They all learned it.
-And YOU can learn it, too.
-Use this opportunity!
+And you can learn it, too.

 Just guess what a successful environmental scientist can do good for this world!